Speaker of the Lok Sabha

 The Speaker of the Lok Sabha (IAST: IAST) is the presiding officer and the highest authority of the Lok Sabha, the lower house of the Parliament of India.
 The speaker is elected generally in the first meeting of the Lok Sabha following a general election and ranks 6th in the Order of precedence in India.

 The speaker does not enjoy security of tenure and their term is subject to the pleasure of the house i.e. they can be removed anytime by a resolution of the Lok Sabha by a majority of the all the Members of the house.
-The longest-serving speaker was Balram Jakhar, whose tenure lasted 9 years and 329 days.
+The longest-serving speaker was Balram Jakhar, whose tenure lasted for 9 years and 329 days.

 Election of the speaker

 Newly elected Members of Parliament from the Lok Sabha elect the Speaker among themselves.
 The Speaker should be someone who understands how the Lok Sabha functions and the speaker should be someone accepted among the ruling and opposition parties.